naruarjun/academic-resume/content/project/sadam/index.md

 ---
-title: PyTorch Implementation of Adversarial Mixup Resynthesis
+title: PyTorch Implementation of SAdam
-summary: Implemented the model presented in the paper - <a href="https://arxiv.org/abs/1903.02709">On Adversarial Mixup Resynthesis</a>.
-Reproduced results on MNIST, KMNIST and SVHN datasets.
+summary: Reproducibility study carried out on the paper <a href="https://openreview.net/forum?id=rye5YaEtPr">SAdam: A Variant of Adam for Strongly Convex Functions</a> as part of the ML Reproducibility Challenge 2020.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"